ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 about its trustworthiness.
 Therefore each sub-entity can be called an Attester.
 Among all the Attesters, there may be only some which have the ability to communicate with the Verifier while others do not.
-Those that do not are connected to the lead Attester via internal links (or private network connections), and they are appraised by the lead Attester.

 For example, a carrier-grade router is consists of a chassis and multiple slots.
 The trustworthiness of the router depends on all its slots' trustworthiness.